earn points toward health rewards

 get dental preventive care, avoid a surcharge

 Covered preventive dental services are 100 percent paid by your plan, with no deductible or copayment when you use a network provider.
-If you are enrolled in the Chevron Dental PPO Plan or the Chevron Dental HMO Plan, you’re encouraged to take steps to protect your health and receive at least one preventive dental cleaning* between January 1 and December 31, 2018.
-If you do not participate in this preventive care measure in 2018, you will pay $120 more for your annual dental plan premium in 2019.
-It’s still your choice to receive a cleaning or not, but if you choose to participate, you’ll save money in 2019 and you’ll be doing something good for your health.
-Get the details on the Dental PPO or Dental HMO page.
+If you are enrolled in the Chevron Dental PPO Plan or the Chevron Dental HMO Plan, you’re encouraged to take steps to protect your health and receive at least one preventive dental cleaning* between January 1 and December 31 of this year.
+If you do not participate in this preventive care measure this year, you will pay $120 more for your annual Chevron dental plan premium next year.
+It’s still your choice to receive a cleaning or not, but if you choose to participate, you’ll save money and you’ll be doing something good for your health.
+Learn more about the dental surcharge.

 * For participants with dentures, receive at least one oral exam in lieu of a cleaning.